-Your current situation can be depicted as "The Clinging, Fire".
+Your current situation can be depicted as "Peace" transforming into "The Taming Power of the Great".

 The Situation